ButlerOS/haskell-jira-client/md2jira/README.md

-# md2jira - manage your JIRA backlog with markdown
+# md2jira - Manage Jira Backlog In Markdown

-Use this tool to push your markdown to JIRA.
+Use this tool to push your tasks written in markdown to JIRA.

 ## Usage